Skip to main content

 Solar Tax Exemptions in Kansas

-The property tax exemption is the primary state-level incentive available to Kansas homeowners.
+Kansas exempts renewable energy systems from property tax assessment for 10+ years, so adding solar doesn't push your property taxes up.
+That exemption is the primary state-level financial incentive available to Kansas homeowners.

 Battery Storage Incentives in Kansas